gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Sysctls is a map of kernel settings to apply on all VMs in this worker pool.</p>
+<p>Sysctls is a map of kernel settings to apply on all machines in this worker pool.</p>
 </td>
 </tr>
 </tbody>